 - This calendar is a schedule of events that will happen during the day.

 - When events are finished they should be marked as such to show passage of time.
+This may be done using a finished container or covering the symbol is some way, such as with a cloth.

 - All daily calendars should have sturdy, clearly defined segments so the student can tell one chunk of time from another.
 At this level, each segment or chunk is an activity (e.g. lunch, gym, go home) rather than a specific length of time (e.g. 5 minutes).